CHC50125 | CRICOS 118904B

 Entry Requirements

-• Age: Be at least 18 years of age.
+• Age: Must be at least 18 years of age.

-• IELTS: Must have an overall score of 6.0 with no band less than 5.5.
+• IELTS: Overall score of 6.0 with no band less than 5.5.

-• Alternative Evidence of English Competence:
+• Alternative evidence of English competence:

 • Documented evidence of being educated for 5 years in an English-speaking country; or